10 Docker Interview Questions & Answers for DevOps & Cloud Engineers

 Question 9: What is BuildKit, and why use it?

-BuildKit is Docker’s modern build engine that significantly improves performance, security, and flexibility.
+BuildKit is Docker’s modern build engine, and it’s a serious step up for performance, security, and flexibility.

 📌 Example: